mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 The above would produce a bare bones set of documents in the wf_TimeSeries collection.
 For some processing like noise correlation studies that may be enough.
-For any event-based processing the data will need to be linked to the *channel* and *source* collections.
-Current capability is limited to ensemble processing and is best understood by examining the sphynx generated documentation for the following functions:  *link_source_collection, load_hypocenter_data_by_id, load_hypoceter_data_by_time, load_site_data*, and *load_channel_data*.
+For any event-based processing the data will need to be linked to the :code:`channel` and :code:`source` collections.
+Current capability is limited to ensemble processing and is best understood by examining the sphynx generated documentation for the following functions:  *link_source_collection, load_hypocenter_data_by_id, load_hypoceter_data_by_time, load_site_data*, and :code:`load_channel_data`.
 In addition, see our tutorial section for a detailed example of how to use these functions.